-A& B. Coordination and Continuity of Care for Specialty and Ancillary Services
+A & B. Coordination and Continuity of Care for Specialty and Ancillary Services

-Kaiser Permanente follows the Transition to Other Care Policy when assisting members with coordination and continuity of care within the Utilization Management department, along with coordination with the Care Continuum Population Health for additional support and resources within the community.
+Kaiser Permanente follows the Transition to Other Care and Authorization of Service Policies when assisting members with coordination and continuity of care within the Utilization Management department, along with coordination with the Care Continuum Population Health team for additional support and resources within the community.

-The Utilization Management Professionals (UMPs) review approved clinical and behavioral criteria based on member needs, along with consulting the UM Physicians, to ensure our members are at the right level of care, at the right time, and in the right place.
+The Utilization Management Professionals (UMPs) review approved clinical and medical and behavioral health criteria based on member needs, along with consulting the UM Physicians when applicable, to ensure our members are at the right level of care, at the right time, and in the right place.

-Our member-centered approach ensures that member access to care is evaluated and determined by member individual needs, whether that be within the network of contracted providers or noncontracted providers for continuity of care to ensure our members are reaching their optimal function.
+Our member-centered approach ensures that member access to care is evaluated and determined by member individual needs, whether that be within the network of contracted providers or non-contracted providers for continuity of care to ensure our members are reaching their optimal function.